-REnt an apartment
+Rent an apartment

 On a budget?
 Looking to experience Florence like a local?
 Rent an apartment or studio in central Florence.

 On our last visit, we rented an apartment on Airbnb from a local in Santa Croce.
 Not only did it fit our small budget, but it felt like home.
-We were central to everything and it was walkable.
+We were central to everything, and it was walkable.

 Don’t forget to read: Our Favorite Places to Eat in Florence, Italy

-Don’t forget to share the love on Pinterest:
+Share the tips & love on Pinterest:

 Meet Kathy Ava, a food, travel, and cruise writer based in Los Angeles/Pasadena, and the owner and main writer of Tasty Itinerary.
 With over 20 years of experience planning trips and logistics at her full-time job and for herself, she's become a pro at crafting unforgettable tasty itineraries.
 She's always on the hunt for delicious, fun travel destinations and cruise itineraries.
 She firmly believes that life is short and we must make the most of it, so always say yes to dessert.